Mount Engadine Lodge Review: Glamping in Kananaskis

 Hiking to Chester Lake nearby and enjoying our packed lunch

-For breakfasts, we were always given a choice of two options with fresh brewed coffee or tea, and lunch consisted of a packed sandwich with homemade bread to enjoy while you are out and about in the mountains.
+For breakfast, we were always given a choice of two options with fresh-brewed coffee or tea, and lunch consisted of a packed sandwich with homemade bread to enjoy while out and about in the mountains.
 All meals beat the heck out of dehydrated meals that I would typically have on a backcountry adventure in Kananaskis.

 Mount Engadine Has the Afternoon Tea in the Area!